ashutoshkarna03/Company-Similarity-Retrieval-Service/README.md

 5. Env variables management
 6. Logger implementation
 7. Security measurements
-8. IaaC for Google cloud, for ex: terraform
+8. IaaC for Google Cloud or AWS using, for ex: terraform

 ---